Scarabol/rock-raiders-web/README.md

 ### Near (v0.6.0)

-- turn all lights red, when alarm mode is active
 - switch all raider with weapon from work to defend
 - let raider in defend mode target any known slug or rock monster
 - make raider flee from nearby monsters and ticking dynamite